 What They Require

-The hardest part of a request is understanding the legality of the matter.
+The hardest part of a request is understanding the laws regarding employment verification.
+For instance, do you have to respond to employment verification requests?
 Generally, you are not legally responsible to answer an employee verification request unless it is issued by a federal group.
 However, most employers do answer these requests as often as possible, even when not legally required.
 The most important thing is to only give the information you can legally give.
 You must navigate your state’s laws to ensure you do not break any rules.
 You can always avoid this problem by using a third-party verification company that knows what to ask and is familiar with the laws surrounding the situation.